 - Approach your place of worship about engaging in animal protection issues.
 See what the HSUS Faith Outreach team has been doing for ideas.

-- Help feral cats in your neighborhood with the HSUS’s Trap-Neuter-Return (TNR) resources.
+- Help community cats in your neighborhood with the HSUS’s Trap-Neuter-Return (TNR) resources.

 - Ask your local restaurants and grocery stores to switch to cage-free eggs.